Centerbridge nears $2.3 bln deal for TPG's Medsol - Bloomberg News - Up News Info

 TPG Growth, the growth capital arm of U.S. private equity firm TPG Global, acquired Medsol in 2017 for about $500 million.

 Medical Solutions is a provider of healthcare staffing solutions for U.S. hospitals, with a focus on so-called travel nurses, who work relatively short stints in different hospitals.
-(Reporting by Ann Maria Shibu in Bengaluru; Editing by Shounak Dasgupta)
+(Reporting by Ann Maria Shibu and Anirudh Saligrama in Bengaluru; Editing by Shounak Dasgupta)